PremierLangage/platon-server/docs/specification.md

  parent_id|Id of parent circle
- is_publish|True if circle with id `id` is publish, False otherwise created_date|Created date in ISO format (YYYY-MM-DD pattern) users|List of users registered in the circle with id `id`
+ is_publish|True if circle with id `id` is publish, False otherwise created_date|Created date in ISO format (YYYY-MM-DD pattern) members|List of users registered in the circle with id `id` scientific_directors|List of user who are scientific directors registered in the circle with id `id` moderators|List of user who are moderators registered in the circle with id `id` creator|Creator of the circle the circle with id `id`

 ---